 Materials to be used, platinum, 18K yellow gold, rose gold depending on the job, there are materials better suited for certain applications.

 Stones and quality of stones: I have many sources for stones all over the world as well as dealers that work specifically with matched pairs or specific cuts and indeed cutters themselves.
-Although the internet does allow you into our world of sources you should know that attempting to get the best deal without having 43 years of experience in the field may not result in the best outcome for you.
+Although the internet does allow you into our world of sources you should know that attempting to get the best deal without having 47 years of experience in the field may not result in the best outcome for you.
 I certainly will set your family stones for you and will even evaluate a stone you have purchased but getting back to the goal of achieving your dream for you remember I am putting my name on this piece and want it to be one of excellence as do you.
 Refer to custom stones payment policy (below).
+I am happy to search the jewelers web of stones for you, identify and even source at a fee of $125.p/hr.

 Sizing is of utmost importance, this will have an effect on the cost.